It's not every day that a product manages to grasp the attention of a global consumer market within such a short space of time.

 Pay attention to reputable sources that publish the most recent updates regarding the legality of CBD in the U.S., such as this one.
 Obtain advice from an attorney.
-The cannabinoid’s legal status is dependent not only of federal law but also on the state in which you reside.
+The cannabinoid's legal status is dependent not only on federal law but also on the state in which you reside.

 The CBD marketing craze is well and truly upon us.
-Everywhere you look online, whether it is in the form of a CBD-focused advert that grasps your attention on Facebook, a search engine optimized CBD advertising campaign that points to an online store via Google, or a captivating Instagram story with a ‘Swipe-up’ link directing visitors to a website, the surge in CBD marketing is hard to ignore.
+Everywhere you look online, whether it is in the form of a CBD-focused advert that grasps your attention on Facebook, a search engine optimised CBD advertising campaign that points to an online store via Google, or a captivating Instagram story with a 'Swipe-up' link directing visitors to a website, the surge in CBD marketing is hard to ignore.

 According to a study conducted by High Yield Insights, approximately 40% of U.S. consumers aged 21 and above claim that they would consider trying CBD.
 This figure will grow and so, finding customers by tapping into the power of CBD marketing is essential.
 Customers want your help and so, you need to be the one to give it to them!

 The CBD space is well and truly bursting at the seams, with more companies being established on a daily basis.

 This does not mean that you should give up on your dreams of earning money with CBD marketing but rather, learn how to stand out and differentiate your brand from the rest.
 This is possible by providing your audience with constant education.

 Engage with your audience by creating compelling video content, carry out industry surveys and don't be afraid to show consumers how they can benefit from your services.
 You might also consider focusing on a particular niche.